HOME > STUDENT LIFE >

 Great Egg-spectations Drive

-Throughout the school year, students in Transitional Kindergarten through Eighth Grade participate in our Great Egg-spectations drive by voluntarily donating hardboiled eggs for the Casa Maria Soup Kitchen.
+Throughout the school year, students participate in our Great Egg-spectations drive by voluntarily donating hardboiled eggs for the Casa Maria Soup Kitchen.
 Casa Maria is a nonprofit outreach service agency supporting those individuals and families in the Tucson community who are experiencing food insecurity.
 Our eighth-grade students also volunteer in-person in small groups on a monthly basis throughout the year to help prepare and serve meals at Casa Maria.

 Warm Outerwear Drive

-During the month of January, students in all grades are invited to donate clothing for our Warm Outerwear Drive, sponsored annually by our Upper School Student Council.
-This voluntary donation drive benefits the Primavera Foundation adult community in need of warm clothing and children in need of warm clothing through Casa Alitas.
+During winter, students in all grades are invited to donate clothing for our Warm Outerwear Drive, sponsored annually by our Upper School Student Council.
+This voluntary donation drive provides warm clothing to benefit the Primavera Foundation and Kaleidoscope Humanitarian Aid.

 Micro Loan Program Through Kiva

 Through their World Religions class, seventh-grade students support the micro-loan program through Kiva, an international nonprofit helping local communities who are without easy access to capital generate small business.
-Last year, the seventh graders helped fund programs as varied as women seeking seeds and fertilizer to grow carrots and potatoes in Madagascar to a small business selling leggings and tracksuits in Bolivia.
+Seventh graders help fund programs as varied as women seeking seeds and fertilizer to grow carrots and potatoes in Madagascar to a small business selling leggings and tracksuits in Bolivia.

 School-Wide Bake Sale